 Selling, general and administrative or SG&A expenses are primarily comprised of marketing expenses, selling expenses, administrative expenses, depreciation and amortization expense on non-manufacturing assets, and other miscellaneous operating items.
 Included in SG&A expenses are advertising costs, and out-bound shipping and handling costs which are charged to expense as incurred.
 Advertising costs in the years ended December 31, 2016, 2017 and 2018 were \$15,000, \$0.3 million and \$62,000, respectively.
-Non-advertising related components of the Company's total marketing expenses in the year ended December 31, 2016 include \$2.9 million in costs to transition certain manufacturing and packaging operations from the Company's existing manufacturing facility in Columbia, Missouri to a co-packer.
+Non-advertising related components of the Company's total marketing expenditures include costs associated with consumer promotions, product sampling, and sales aids, which are also included in SG&A. SG&A expenses in the year ended December 31, 2016 include \$2.9 million in costs to transition certain manufacturing and packaging operations from the Company's existing manufacturing facility in Columbia, Missouri to a co-packer.